devUsenameEs/project_CS3343/README.md

-# Still struggling with Eclipse...
+# My Eclipse is back
-me will go home check if test cases reli works
+ pls dont merge it yet not finished ar

-so now pls dont merge it yet
+and also if finally need merge be careful since have changed image paths